-Loren is a lecturer and researcher in Social and Personality Psychology.
+Loren is a Senior Lecturer in Social Psychology and Associate Course Leader for Psychology with Counselling.
 She teaches across all years of the undergraduate course and on the MSc courses at the city campus.
-This includes tutorials, research methods and advanced Social Psychology.
-Loren also supervises undergraduate and postgraduate projects.
+Loren supervises undergraduate and postgraduate projects and supervises PhD students.

 - Introduction to Psychology tutorials (module leader)

 - Research Methods and Statistics Two

 Loren's PhD and accompanying research focused on the influence of Machiavellianism in social behaviour and social relationships.
 Recently, Loren has been conducting research into aggression and banter in online and offline contexts.

 Abell, L., Buglass, S., Betts, L. (2019).
 FOMO and relational aggression on Facebook.
 Cyberpsychology, Behavior, and Social Networking, 22 (12), 799-803.

 Láng, A., & Abell, L. (2018).
 Relationship between interparental functioning and adolescents' level of Machiavellianism: a multi-perspective approach.
 Personality and Individual Differences,120, 213-221.

 Brewer, G., & Abell, L. (2017).
 Machiavellianism, relationship satisfaction, and romantic relationship quality.
 Europe’s Journal of Psychology, 13, 491-502.